Neno0o/TFLite-Android-Helper/README.md

             )
 ```

-To configure the `Interpreter` via the `Interpreter.Options`, create instance of `Interpreter.Options` alongside its configurations such as the number of threads that are used to configure the `Interpreter`, and pass it in `create` method.
+To configure the `Interpreter` via the `Interpreter.Options`, create instance of `Interpreter.Options` alongside its configurations such as the number of threads that are used to configure the `Interpreter`, and use it in `create` method.
 ```kotlin
 private lateinit var imageClassification: ImageClassification